sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 Documentation
 n8n AI Agent documentation
 ________________________________________
-**4.6 Google Gemini Chat Model**
+4.6 Google Gemini Chat Model
 Purpose
 The Gemini Chat Model provides the language model used by the AI Agent.
 The AI Agent handles the agent instructions and workflow integration, while Gemini performs the natural-language analysis.
 Why we use it
-Gemini analyses customer messages and produces the classification information required by the workflow.
+Gemini analyzes customer messages and produces the classification information required by the workflow.
 Example:
 {
   "category": "urgent",